Tusharvermaaa/url-shortener/README.md

-# 🔗 URL Shortener with Node.js, Express & MongoDB
+# 🔗 URL Shortener — Node.js, Express, MongoDB, EJS

-A simple and functional **URL Shortener API** built using **Node.js**, **Express**, and **MongoDB (local)**.
+An elegant, responsive **URL Shortener Web App** built with **Node.js**, **Express.js**, **MongoDB**, and **EJS view engine**.
-It allows you to create, retrieve, delete, and redirect shortened URLs easily.
+It accepts URLs via a user-friendly form and returns a clean, shortened version — displayed dynamically on the same page.

 ---

 ## 🚀 Features

-✅ Create short URLs from long website links
+✅ Shorten any valid URL via form input
+✅ Dynamically display the shortened link on the same page (without page reload)
-✅ Automatically redirect to the original website using the short URL
+✅ Redirect to the original link via the short URL
-✅ Store visit history (timestamps of each visit)
+✅ Track and store **visit history** (timestamps for each visit)
-✅ Retrieve all shortened URLs
-✅ Delete a shortened URL
-✅ Built on **MongoDB (localhost)** for fast local development
+✅ Beautiful EJS-based frontend with CSS styling
+✅ Route-based navigation: Home, About, Contact
+✅ Designed for laptop-height screens with responsive layout

 ---